andreasonny83/The-wall-of-quotes/README.md

-# The-wall-of-quotes
+# The Wall Of Quotes

-Discover and share quotes and sayings
+> Discover and share quotes and sayings

+This is an Angular2 single page web application using Firebase.